Regina Police Service's 125th Anniversary Gala

 Participants gain a memorable, compelling perspective on the lifelong impact of early childhood experiences.

-Contact Amanda Lanoway for more information or to book your team in for an experience soon.
+Contact Wendy Ottenson for more information or to book your team in for an experience soon.

-Hosted by United Way Regina, the Poverty Simulation is an interactive tool that emulates what it would be like to live one month in poverty in Saskatchewan.
 Participants are given a backstory, a job, and a bank account.
 Their task – to see if they can last a month on a low and fixed income.
 Facilitators pose different questions and challenges for the participants to answer.
 The questions are based on real life scenarios right here in Regina.
+The simulation is a 60 minute experience and can be played in small workshops, conferences, and large events with as few a 15 participants.

-Contact Amanda Lanoway for more information or to book your Poverty Simulation.
+Contact Wendy Ottenson for more information or to book your Poverty Simulation.